← Back to Distinction 10

 Cf. above d.
 1, a.
 2, q.
 1.

-Ethics IX, c.
-9, where the converse is proved — namely, that beatitude is not without friendship. — In the following passages it is proved that friendship is joined to pleasure: Ethics VIII, c.
-1; Magna Moralia II, c.
+Book IX of the Ethics, c.
+9, where the converse is proved, namely that beatitude is not without friendship. — In the following passages it is proved that friendship is conjoined with delight: VIII.
+Ethics c.
+1; II.
+Greater Morals c.
 12 (c.
-11); Eudemian Ethics VII, c.
-2 ff.; and Rhetoric I, the chapter on Pleasant Things.
+11) and VII.
+Eudemian Morals c.
+2 sqq., and I. Rhetoric, chapter On Things Delightful.

 14. Cod.
 O necesse est eam esse.
 Mox, consentientibus mss. et ed.
 1, post fuit adiecimus esse.

-Codex O reads necesse est eam esse.
-Shortly after, with the manuscripts and ed.
-1 in agreement, we have added esse after fuit.
+Codex O [reads] necesse est eam esse.
+Then, with the manuscripts and edition 1 agreeing, after fuit we have added esse.

 15. Plurimi codd. cum ed.
 1 non ita bene tota.
 Vat. hic contra antiquiores codd. et ed.
 1 repetit in Deo.

-Most codices with ed.
-1 read, less satisfactorily, tota.
-The Vatican edition here, against the older codices and ed.
-1, repeats in Deo.
+Very many codices with edition 1, not so well, [read] tota.
+The Vatican [edition] here, against the older codices and edition 1, repeats in Deo.

 16. In Vat. hic additur quamvis enim verbum in nobis sit accidens, est tamen substantia in Deo, sed obest auctoritas mss. et ed.
 1.

-The Vatican edition here adds: "although the word in us is an accident, it is nevertheless substance in God"; but the authority of the manuscripts and ed.
-1 stands against this.
+In the Vatican [edition] there is here added for although the word in us is an accident, nevertheless in God it is a substance, but the authority of the manuscripts and of edition 1 stands against it.

-Supply: haec persona.
-We prefer this reading, with which the majority of the codices agree (ILORSTUWXY etc.), whereas the Vatican edition here has quae in place of quia, and shortly after has quia for quo; the remaining codices either agree with the Vatican reading entirely, or only partially; thus codex K with ed.
-1 reads quae est amor, quo.
+Supply: this person.
+We prefer this reading, in which also the greater part of the codices agree, such as I L O R S T U W X Y etc., whereas the Vatican [edition] here has quae in place of quia, and then quia for quo; the other codices either agree with the Vatican reading totally, or only partially; thus codex K with edition 1 [reads] quae est amor, quo.

 18. Dist.
 11. q.
 2. et d.
 13. q.
 3. — Mox post status plurimorum mss. et ed.
 1 fide substituimus est pro sit.

 Distinction 11, q.
-2, and d.
+2 and d.
 13, q.
-3. — Shortly after, on the authority of most manuscripts and ed.
-1, we have substituted est for sit after status.
+3. — Then after status on the faith of very many manuscripts and edition 1 we have substituted est for sit.

-The Vatican edition with codex cc adds alium, which is missing in the older manuscripts and ed.
-1. Shortly after, many codices (ACFGHIKLRSUVWXY etc.) read illum in place of alium.
+The Vatican [edition] with codex cc adds alium, which is missing in the older manuscripts and edition 1.
+Then many codices, such as A C F G H I K L R S U V W X Y etc., [read] illum in place of alium.

-The Vatican edition presents the preceding text thus: "there is no inferiority in the person produced with respect to the Father; it cannot likewise be in God with respect to the non-conformable, because thus it is with a certain non-conformity in victorious repulsion"; this interpolated and distorted reading is corrected on the authority of the manuscripts, which as to the substance of the reading all agree among themselves and with ed.
-1. ---
+The Vatican [edition] presents the preceding thus: there is no inferiority in the produced person with respect to the Father; it cannot likewise be in God with respect to something disagreeable, because thus it is with a certain disagreement in victorious repulsion; this interpolated and distorted reading is corrected on the authority of the manuscripts, which as regards the substance of the reading all agree among themselves and with edition 1.

 Dist.
 10, Art.
 1, Q. 1Dist.
 10, Art.
 1, Q. 3